Keep Your Family and Property Safe From Disaster

 Look at the list below, but also consider what unique needs your own family or business may have.
 For example, if you have young children you may want to add toys or coloring books to the list; if seniors are present there may be specific medication requirements.

-What should I put in a hurricane emergency kit?
+What should I put in a hurricane preparedness kit?

 A basic emergency kit should include: